Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?

 \section{Data}

-We examine the relationship between marriage prospects and students' college major choices using data from the National Longitudinal Study of Youth 97 cohort (NLSY97).
-The NLSY97 is a longitudinal project that tracks the lives of a sample of American youth born between 1980 and 1984.
-The initial sample consisted of 8,984 respondents who were aged 12 to 17 during the first interview in 1997.
-This cohort has been surveyed annually from 1997 to 2013 and subsequently biennially.\footnote{The US Bureau of Labor Statistics https://www.nlsinfo.org.} Because the NLSY97 follows participants from an early age, it provides insight into their schooling decisions, including college major choices, as well as subsequent marriage-related information.
-The dataset also contains a variety of individual-level covariates that we use in our estimation procedure to control for observable characteristics.
-These covariates include variables like gender, age, race, regional characteristics, school performance metrics, earnings, and school-related attributes.
+We study the relationship between marriage prospects and college major choice using data from the National Longitudinal Survey of Youth 1997 cohort (NLSY97).
+The NLSY97 follows a nationally representative sample of individuals born between 1980 and 1984 who were aged 12 to 17 at the first interview in 1997.
+The initial sample contains 8,984 respondents and has been surveyed annually from 1997 to 2013 and biennially thereafter.\footnote{Source: U.S. Bureau of Labor Statistics, \url{https://www.nlsinfo.org}.} The survey provides detailed information on education, labor market outcomes, and family formation, allowing us to observe both college major choices and subsequent marital outcomes.

 We focus on survey participants who graduated from higher education institutions.
+Conditioning on college graduates allows us to observe realized major choices and early-career labor market outcomes.
+Although this restriction excludes individuals who did not complete college, our objective is to study the allocation of students across majors rather than the decision to attend or complete college.
+Accordingly, our analysis should be interpreted as examining major choice and subsequent outcomes conditional on college completion.

-This selection is aligned with the objectives of our study.
-Initially, there were 8,984 survey participants in the dataset.
-However, after narrowing down the sample to include only college graduates and those for whom we have observed income and working hours data spanning from 2005 to 2011, the dataset we investigate further is composed of 1,236 observations.
-Table~\ref{tab: sumNLYS} presents an overview of the characteristics of male and female participants.
-Notably, it's crucial to consider the age distribution within our sample.
-The NLSY97 cohort comprises individuals born between 1980 and 1984, resulting in an age range of 31 to 35 years during the 2015 interview.
-Consistent with the interview timing, we create a binary marriage outcome variable (Ever Married) to indicate whether or not a person has been married by 2015.
+The original NLSY97 sample contains 8,984 respondents.
+Restricting the sample to college graduates with observed income and working hours between 2005 and 2011 yields a final sample of 1,236 individuals.
+Table~\ref{tab: sumNLYS} presents summary statistics for male and female respondents.
+The respondents are between 31 and 35 years old in the 2015 survey wave.
+Using this information, we construct a binary marriage outcome variable, Ever Married, which indicates whether the respondent had been married at least once by 2015.